Skip to main content

 Enjoy regular physical activity

 When it comes to physical activityphysical activity, just get moving.
-Find ways to enjoy and savor the benefits as you gradually increase your activity level.
+Find ways to enjoy and increase activity levels that work for you.

 Slide 4 of 7